Guide to Legal Intake

 Ultimately, a well-designed intake process is critical for improving how in-house legal teams manage their growing responsibilities.

-So, take a moment to assess your team’s current legal intake practices and matter management software features.
+So, take a moment to assess your team’s current legal intake practices and existing key features of intake & matter systems.
 Are they setting you up for success?
 If not, it might be time to explore solutions designed to elevate your intake process.

 Book a call with one of our technology consultants to see how Checkbox can help.